Sarahon/docs/src/en/community/admin/wizards-den-banning-policy.md

 	6. Ask the player questions that are important for the processing of the appeal.
 	7. Attempt to allow the player to respond to information which will be considered in the appeal that it would be unfair to not allow them the opportunity to address.
 7. Run a vote
 	- An attempt to contact the banning admin must have been made prior to starting a vote.
-A ping in #game-admin-appeals-meta notifying them about the appeal and 24 hours of time to respond is considered to be a sufficient attempt.
+A ping in the #ban-appeals forum post notifying them about the appeal and 24 hours of time to respond is considered to be a sufficient attempt.
  	- Votes must run at least 24 hours unless the net vote criteria is met.
 	- Votes must not be closed if there is ongoing discussion unless the net vote criteria is met.
 	- Votes must be made in one of the designated internal appeals discussion channels.